 - is from a retailer that is not registered for EAPA.

 - you're not the account holder or you do not have authority to act on someone else's behalf.

 Contact your energy retailer to let them know you're applying for EAPA.
 Your retailer cannot disconnect you while you're waiting to be assessed for EAPA.

 What you need

-- a copy of your current electricity and/or gas bill, which includes your:
+- a copy of your current electricity and/or natural gas bill

 How to apply